carpentries-incubator/lesson-parallel-python/episodes/extra-asyncio.md

 ### Coroutines
 :::instructor
-This section goes rather in depth on coroutines.
-This is meant to nurture the correct mental model about what's going on with `asyncio`.
+This section goes rather in depth into coroutines.
+This is meant to nurture the correct mental model about what goes on with `asyncio`.
 :::

 Working with coroutines changes things a bit.
 The coroutine keeps on existing and its context is not forgotten when a coroutine returns a result.
 Python has several forms of coroutines and the simplest is a **generator**.
 For example, the following generator produces all integers (if you wait long enough):